-1 hour • $4 each • Wednesdays, Thursdays • Oct., Nov., Mar., Apr., May • Max. group size: 100 - Learn about the day in the life of a student in the 1840s as they get ready for their day, have breakfast, and go to school by comparing and contrasting the old and the new.
-Activities include comparing bathing habits of then and now, items used in the kitchen, and the school day.
-Students will have to the opportunity to learn a pioneer recess game that they can take back to school and play.
+1 hour • $4 each • Wednesdays, Thursdays • Oct., Nov., Mar., Apr., May • Min.
+15 students - Max. group size: 100 - Learn about a day in the life of a young person in the 1840s by comparing and contrasting the old and the new while visiting our historic structures and both seeing and participating in activities young people could have done in the 1800s.

-2 hours • $4 each • Wednesdays & Thursdays in Oct., Nov., Mar., Apr., May • Max. group size: 60 - At the 1850s Plum Bayou log house students will have an in depth look at life on a farmstead by participating in how daily needs were met.
-Activities include churning butter, carding cotton, hand-dipping a candle, visiting the blacksmith.
+2 hours • $4 each • Wednesdays & Thursdays in Oct., Nov., Mar., Apr., May • Max. group size: 60 - At the 1850s Plum Bayou log house students will have an in depth look at rural life in Arkansas by participating in activities necessary to meet the needs of a family living on an 1850s farmstead.

-2 hours • $4 each • Wednesdays & Thursdays in Oct., Nov., Mar., Apr., May • Max. group size: 120 - Learn about the different occupations of surveying, laundry, and printmaking that the people who lived or visited our block had by doing the job yourself.
-But it was not all work for those in the 1800s so you also get the chance to learn about and play historic games and make your own historic toy to take home with you.
+2 hours • $4 each • Wednesdays & Thursdays in Oct., Nov., Mar., Apr., May • Min.
+15 students - Max. group size: 100 - Learn about the different occupations that the people who lived on or visited our blocks had by doing some work yourself.
+It's not all work, though, as you also learn about and play historic games and make your own historic toy to take home with you.

 1 hour • $1 each • Daily • Max. group size: 60; can accommodate 100 for 2 hrs. paired with Museum Center visit - Learn why people came to Little Rock in the early 19th century.
 See how they built their homes, became part of the community, or continued their journey West.